-Contractual congestion occurs when the capacity is fully booked, but a proportion of it remains unused and there is still demand for capacity.
+On the other hand, contractual congestion occurs when the capacity is fully booked, but a proportion of it remains unused and there is still demand for capacity.
 This congestion can occur either in the long term, when booked capacity remains constantly unused for long periods, or in the short term, when part of the booked capacity is occasionally not nominated.

-It is in the latter case when effective congestion management procedures (such as Use-It-Or-Lose-It (UIOLI) or secondary trading) have to be implemented in order to facilitate efficient capacity use and in order to avoid potential capacity hoarding.
+It is in the latter case when effective congestion management procedures (such as Use-It-Or-Lose-It or secondary trading) have to be implemented in order to facilitate efficient capacity use and in order to avoid potential capacity hoarding.